Aeromoe's Version of Joe Orman's Naked-Eye 100 List

 Number 8: Solar Eclipse, Annular

-My Dad and I travelled along with my long-time friend Martin M. to a spot east of the Grand Canyon to experience my first Central Eclipse.
+For the May 20, 2012 event, my Dad and I travelled along with my long-time friend Martin M. to a spot east of the Grand Canyon to experience my first Central Eclipse.
 We found a road-side location north of Route 64 that afforded a clear view of the western horizon - a necessity if we were going to watch all of the eclipse that we could before and during sunset.
-According to Google Earth, our coordinates were N 35°, 55', 07.45" by W 111°, 33', 52" at an elevation of 4982 feet.

 We arrived with enough time to get my telescope and camera set up.
 A small crowd started to assemble, and by the time the eclipse started enough folks were present that it really made the effort worthwhile.